davidezeji/cntf-main/coralogix_s3_setup/README.md

-Follow these steps to correctly set up AWS S3 buckets to be used by Coralogix for the storage of logs & metrics: https://coralogix.com/docs/archive-s3-bucket-forever/

-# S3_logs & S3_metrics Files
+# Coralogix S3 Logs & Metrics Configuration
-* These local files contain the json code to insert into your s3 bucket policies to allow Coralogix to store logs and metrics in each corresponding bucket.

-*make sure to use the correct arn names for each bucket you are trying to use.*
+The "s3_logs.json" and "s3_metrics.json" files contain the JSON code to insert into your s3 bucket policies to allow Coralogix to store logs and metrics in each corresponding bucket.
+When applying these policies, please make sure to use the correct arn numbers and coralogix code for your corresponding AWS region.

+***Please refer to this documention for more details: https://coralogix.com/docs/archive-s3-bucket-forever/***